Channelrhodopsin: Ion selectivity

 Most channelrhodopsins are unspecific cation channels.
 When expressed in neurons, they conduct mostly Na+ ions and are therefore depolarizing (excitatory).
 Variants with moderate to high calcium permeability have been engineered (CatCh, CapChRs).
 K+-specific channelrhodopsins (KCRs, WiChR) were recently discovered in various protists.
 When expressed in neurons, potassium-selective channelrhodopsins hyperpolarize the membrane upon illumination, preventing spike generation (inhibitory).

 Mutating E90 to the positively charged amino acid arginine turns channelrhodopsin from an unspecific cation channel into a chloride-conducting channel (ChloC).
 The selectivity for Cl- was further improved by replacing negatively charged residues in the channel pore, making the reversal potential more negative.
 Anion-conducting channelrhodopsins (iChloC, iC++, GtACR) inhibit neuronal spiking in cell culture and in intact animals when illuminated with blue light.
+Calcium-selective channelrhodopsins have been engineered to activate calcium-dependent enzymes in cells.